JayyajGH/Sass-Boilerplate/README.md

 See also the list of [contributors](https://github.com/JayyajGH/Sass-Boilerplate/graphs/contributors) who participated in this project.

+## Contributing

+Please read [CONTRIBUTING.md](https://github.com/JayyajGH/Sass-Boilerplate/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/JayyajGH/Sass-Boilerplate/blob/master/licence.md) file for details